-Microscopical analysis was not possible in samples containing high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
+Sampling was not possible on 24.07.2012 because of reconstruction of the sea-bridge.
+Moreover, microscopical analysis was not possible in some samples if they contained high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
 It seems that the share of sediment-containing samples increased, probably because of diminishing water depth.
-Sampling was completely impossible on 8 February, 8 August and 8 November 2011.

 The results are shown in Fig. 1